-There are now two options for how parties can notify a transaction to CFIUS: a declaration, which is a short-form filing reviewed on an expedited basis; or a joint voluntary notice, which is the traditional CFIUS notification mechanism.
+There are now two options for how parties can notify a transaction to CFIUS: a declaration, which is a short-form filing reviewed on an expedited basis; or a voluntary notice, which is the traditional CFIUS notification mechanism.
 Both declarations and notices include required information about the investor and its owners, the US business that is the subject of the transaction, and the transaction itself.
 For both declarations and notices, CFIUS will also typically request additional information via Q&A during the review.

-Following the initial submission, the declaration process typically takes approximately five to six weeks and the notice process typically takes up to three to five months.
+Following the initial submission, the declaration process typically takes approximately five to six weeks, and the notice process usually takes up to three to five months.
 Following its assessment of a declaration, CFIUS may request the parties file a notice, so in those cases the total process for a transaction notified by declaration will take longer.
 For complex transactions, deals expected to be more sensitive from a national security standpoint, or in cases where parties want to be assured the certainty of CFIUS clearance, it may be advisable for the parties to start with a notice.

 Once accepted by CFIUS, a declaration is assessed in 30 calendar days.
 At the end of the 30 days, CFIUS may take one of four actions: clear the transaction; inform the parties that CFIUS cannot clear the transaction on the basis of the declaration, but not request a notice (commonly referred to as the "shrug"); request that the parties file a notice for the transaction; or initiate a unilateral review.

 Though the shrug outcome does not confer "safe harbor" as a clearance does—after a shrug, CFIUS could potentially request a notice for the transaction in the future—in our experience clients have often found the shrug outcome to be sufficient for closing.